JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 1. Select **File** | **New** | **Project** in the main menu.
 2. Choose **Kotlin Multiplatform** in the list on the left.
 3. Set the name, location, and other base attributes of the project as needed.
+4. We recommend selecting a version of [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) (JBR) as the JDK for your project, as it provides important fixes, particularly for improving the compatibility of desktop KMP apps.
+   Relevant versions of JBR are included in every IntelliJ IDEA distribution, so no additional setup is required.
-4. Choose platforms that you would like to see as part of the project:
+5. Choose platforms that you would like to see as part of the project:
     * All target platforms can be set up for using Compose Multiplatform to share UI code from the start (except for the server module that doesn't have UI code).
     * For iOS, you can choose one of two implementations: